Auzzy/pyinq/README.txt

 ----------------------------------
 * Test identification by decorators
 * Module level tests
+* Suite support
-* Simplified suite creation and execution
+	* Simplified creation and execution
 	* No calling or invoking a test runner
 	* Create suites with a single keyword argument, not a separate object
-* Eval functions
+* Eval functions (passive asserts)
 * Detailed, color coded output
 	* For each test, prints the result of each assert and eval statement
 	* Color coded based on result